edoeel/homeassistant-sabiana-hvac/README.md

 ## 🌟 Upcoming Features

 *   **Polling for Real-time State:** Implementation of a polling mechanism to retrieve and update the real-time operational state of each device.
 Currently, the device state is managed optimistically, meaning Home Assistant reflects the last commanded state rather than the actual device state.
-*   **Automatic Token Refresh:** Introduction of an automatic process for refreshing the authentication token.
-The current token has a validity period of approximately 6 months, requiring manual re-authentication upon expiration.

 ## ⚠️ Disclaimer & Legal Notice
 > **Important**: This integration is an unofficial independent project and is **not affiliated with, authorized, maintained, sponsored, or endorsed by Sabiana S.p.A.** or any of its affiliates or subsidiaries.